ShivaniDharmadhikari/shivanidharmadhikari.github.io/_pages/cv.md

 * 05/2019 - 08/2019 (4 months): Master's Thesis 1
   * [Bhabha Atomic Research Center](https://www.barc.gov.in/)
   * Enhancing the iron content in Finger millet with the help of siderophore producing bacteria.
+    In this project different siderophore producing bacteria were used individually and in consortium to enhance the iron uptake in the finger millet plant grown hydroponically as well as in the soil.
+Atomic absorption spectroscopy was used for estimation of total iron content.
   * Hosted by the [Nuclear Agriculture and biotechnology department](https://www.barc.gov.in/div/66_209.html) led by Dr Chakraborty
   * Supervised by Dr. Sayaji Mehetre